 Treatment Options for Bipolar Disorder and Addiction

-- Motivational Interviewing: Motivational Interviewing (MI) is a collaborative method in which the therapist and patient become partners in helping the patient define sources of motivation and achieve personal goals.
+Motivational Interviewing (MI) is a collaborative method in which the therapist and patient become partners in helping the patient define sources of motivation and achieve personal goals.
 This positive, patient-centered approach is particularly useful in treating those who are working to recover from their addiction.
 Studies have shown that MI could help patients with bipolar disorder overcome conflicted feelings about using psychiatric medication.

-- Trauma Therapy: A history of trauma, violence, childhood abuse or turbulent living conditions can enhance the severity of the bipolar disorder.
+A history of trauma, violence, childhood abuse or turbulent living conditions can enhance the severity of the bipolar disorder.
 Trauma therapy methods like Seeking Safety and Eye Movement Desensitization Reprocessing (EMDR) aim to help the internalized fears and unprocessed memories that could increase anxiety or depression.

 For many sufferers of bipolar disorder, medication therapy is an extremely effective way of controlling symptoms.
 By restoring balance to energy levels and stabilizing moods, psychiatric medications could also help to control the impulse to abuse substances.

 Prescription medications must be chosen and regulated carefully, as specific types of medicines can trigger manic events or worsen depression symptoms.
 The antidepressants that are used to treat major depression might not be as effective at treating bipolar depression and could cause a manic phase in bipolar patients, especially if they are taken without other medications.
-The most common prescription drugs used to treat bipolar disorder are categorized as:
+The most common prescription drugs used for treating bipolar disorder are categorized as:

 - Mood stabilizers: Lithium is the most generally prescribed mood-stabilizing medication to treat bipolar disorder.
 Lithium is most efficient at reducing or preventing the severity of manic events and could be used in combination with other medicines.